EPL GW-23 Best FPL Differentials

 Ownership - 1.1%

-Turning now to forwards, Elijah Adebayo is our ultra-differential pick of GW23.
-The man leading the line for Luton Town put himself on the fantasy with his hat trick against Brighton this week, but he also had three goals over the six games before that.
+Turning now to forwards, Elijah Adebayo is our ultra-differential pick.
+The man leading the line for Luton put himself on the fantasy radar with his hattrick against Brighton this week, but he also had three goals over the six games before that.

 He’ll surely find Newcastle to be a tougher nut to crack than Brighton, but in this kind of form he’s made himself hard to ignore.